 The titular Jackson died in a car accident some two years before the beginning of this story.
 His grandparents, completely distraught and desperate, kidnap a young pregnant woman with the intent of performing a sort of reverse exorcism, a ritual to place Jackson’s soul into the woman’s unborn baby.
-Of course, these are the dark arts, and this is a horror movie, so they get entirely more than they bargained for.
+But, of course, these are the dark arts, and this is a horror movie, so they get entirely more than they bargained for.

 Richings and McCarthy are Canadian acting legends, and they put in some incredible work here.
 The Walshes turned to evil because they’re desperate, not out of some innate character flaw or history.
 They both act exactly like you’d expect an older on-screen couple to act: loving and supportive.
-The opening scene of the film, for example, takes place in their kitchen and in an extended single take has them discussing what seems to be totally normal plans for a totally normal day, right up until they run out the door and kidnap a woman.
+The opening scene of the film, for example, takes place in their kitchen and –in an extended single take– has them discussing what seems to be totally normal plans for a totally normal day, right up until they run out the door and kidnap a woman.

 Konstantina Mantelos plays Becker, the kidnapped young woman.
 Her journey through the story requires her to go through the emotional ringer, and she acquits herself well when things get bad.
-Still, it’s the quiet scenes in between that I liked best, where the craziness slows down and in her pleading for Audrey and Henry to let her go Becker learns something new about each of their motivations.
+Still, it’s the quiet scenes in between that I liked best, where the craziness slows down, and in her pleading for Audrey and Henry to let her go, Becker learns something new about each of their motivations.

-Director Justin G. Dyck is a veteran of made for TV Christmas movies, which makes Anything for Jackson stand out among his filmography, but based on this I can’t wait to see what comes next for him.
+Director Justin G. Dyck is a veteran of made for TV Christmas movies, which makes Anything for Jackson stand out among his filmography, but based on this; I can’t wait to see what comes next for him.

-Anything for Jackson is a film about love, and what people will do for it.
+Anything for Jackson is a film about love and what people will do for it.
 It has three strong central performances, some chilling practical special effects, and an emotional core that will resonate with every viewer.
 This is definitely not one to miss.